Latin America

 Lithuanian Catholic club “Mindaugas”

 The building of Lithuanian club “Mindaugas” is similar-in-design to that of “Nemunas” but the premises are larger.
 In addition to a larger main hall “Mindaugas” also has a bar, a library with old books.
-The bar sometimes serves Lithuanian dishes: in Beriso, it is a tradition that the ethnic communities rotate in offering their own meals.
+The bar sometimes serves Lithuanian dishes: in Berisso, it is a tradition that the ethnic communities rotate in offering their own meals.
 City dwellers of various ethnicities then go to taste the meals and this also helps to draw funds to the clubs.

 The building of “Mindaugas” is painted in the colors of the Lithuanian flag.
 The most beautiful artwork in the club is the 2010 bas-relief located in the main corridor and depicting king Mindaugas of Lithuania carrying a cross and a sword.
 King Mindaugas was the first leader of Lithuania who adopted Christianity.
 As “Mindaugas” was established by Lithuanian Catholics, he is thus a symbolic figure.
 The bas-relief was created by C. Del Vio, M. Santucci, and C. Gomez who created more such thematic artworks in Beriso.

-Lithuanian club “Mindaugas” was established in 1931 03 29.
-It acquired the current building in 1943 (at that time, it was a smaller partly-wooden building).
+"Mindaugas" acquired the current building in 1943 (at that time, it was a smaller partly-wooden building).
 The main hall was built in 1974-1979.
-Although Beriso never had a Lithuanian church, Lithuanian priests from Buenos Aires Lithuanian parish of Our Lady of Vilnius (less than 100 km away) used to come here to cater to the Lithuanian Catholics of “Mindaugas”.
+Although Berisso never had a Lithuanian church, Lithuanian priests from Buenos Aires Lithuanian parish of Our Lady of Vilnius (less than 100 km away) used to come here to cater to the Lithuanian Catholics of “Mindaugas”.

 Club “Mindaugas” hosts numerous interesting artworks by priest A. Lubickas, each of them depicting Lithuanian topics.
 The most important of these works is in the main hall.
 Created in 1980, it depicts the most famous Lithuanian buildings, Lithuanian folk costumes, both secular and religious Lithuanian symbols.
-The club also has a painting “The coronation of Mindaugas” by A. varnas.
+The club also has a painting “The coronation of Mindaugas” by A. Varnas.

 The main hall of “Mindaugas” has even more ethnic décor, such as a stylized castle of Gediminas, Vytis, a window glowing in colors of the Lithuanian flag, Columns of Gediminas on the floor, etc. The glass entrance to the hall is adorned by Mindaugas with a sword in hands.
 There is also a copy of Lithuania’s declaration of independence.

 Beyond the main hall, there are recreational premises and meat preparation grill (meat BBQs, known as asado, are especially important in the Argentine culture).
+A Lithuanian traditional cross was erected there in 2019.

 Nowadays the club hosts Lithuanian dances and choir.
-“Mindaugas” has unusual Lithuanian folk costumes; as immigration from Lithuania to Argentina took place at the time when colored depictions were still uncommon in print, Beriso Lithuanians of the generations born in Argentina had to create their clothes based on black-and-white depictions alone.
+“Mindaugas” has unusual Lithuanian folk costumes; as immigration from Lithuania to Argentina took place at the time when colored depictions were still uncommon in print, Berisso Lithuanians of the generations born in Argentina had to create their clothes based on black-and-white depictions alone.

-„Mindaugas“ has some 150 members.
+„Mindaugas“ has some 80 members.

-Beriso Lithuanian monuments
+Berisso Lithuanian monuments

 Rosario, Argentina

 Rosario (Argentina) is the fourth city of Latin America by the significance of Lithuanian heritage.
 Only Sao Paulo, Buenos Aires, and Montevideo have more.
-However, compared to the Lithuanian sites of those cities, the Rosario sites are generally humbler.

-Rosario Lithuanian church and Margis street
+Rosario St.Casimir Lithuanian church and Margis street

 St. Casimir Lithuanian church is the largest Lithuanian building of Rosario.
 It is rather simple in its design: the interior is mostly white, without grand stained-glass windows and murals.
 Lithuanian spirit is accentuated by details: a Lithuanian coat of arms on the façade (next to the Argentine coat of arms) and the image of St. Casimir (the patron saint of Lithuania); a traditional Lithuanian cross in front of the church (Lithuanian wooden crosses are UNESCO world heritage); inside the church, on top of the altar, a unique symbol that joins cross and Columns of Gediminas is depicted.
 Also, the church interior hosts three memorial plaques to Lithuanian priests – the founders of the church Jeronimas Jakaitis and Kazimieras Vengras, as well as Pranciškus Brazys who later became a bishop for Lithuanians abroad.

 The church has been constructed in 1953-1954.
 For as much as 35 years (1957-1963 and 1967-1996) Juozas Margis served as its pastor (in Argentina, he was known as Jose Margis).
 This priest became famous all over Argentina (beyond the Lithuanian community) for the exorcisms he performed.
 Near the church a street has been named after Margis.
 Akin to many Lithuanian priests of South America, Margis was not born in Argentina – he was born in the USA, however, he decided to serve the Lithuanian-Argentines.
 Margis is interred in the St. Casimir church – the side altar under an image of Divine Mercy (the original image of Divine Mercy is in Vilnius, Lithuania).
+The church also served as a hub of an official Lithuanian community for both the religious an patriotic Lithuanians, they did their secular ethnic activities on the parish grounds as well.

 After Margis’s death, the St. Casimir Lithuanian church of Rosario no longer had Lithuanian priests nor Masses, however, it is still served by Marian Fathers.
 This order has been saved from extinction by Lithuanian priest Jurgis Matulaitis who was the only active member of the order at one time.
 It was the Lithuanian Marian Fathers who established the St. Casimir parish of Rosario.

-In 1962, a Republic of Lithuania school has been opened near the church, to be joined by St. Casimir kindergarten in 1985 and Jose Margis school in 2008.
+In 1962-1964, a Republic of Lithuania school has been opened near the church, expanded in 1968, to be joined by St. Casimir kindergarten in 1985 and Jose Margis school in 2008.
 The buildings are even humbler.
 St. Casimir church served as a community center, therefore, instead of investing in its lavishness, the community decided to build more buildings that would serve the community.
 The school was never exactly Lithuanian as such (in Argentina, all schools have the same program), however, it was attended by the kids of the Lithuanians who were parish members.
-At the present time, the parish has mostly non-Lithuanian members.
-It is quite far from the downtown so Lithuanians who moved to other districts typically joined the parishes there.
+The teachers were Lithuanian St. Casimir Sisters from a Lithuanian-American order of nuns.
+The school hall also served as a venue for Lithuanian folk dances.
+Parts of school still has Lithuanian names such as Patio Antonio Švedas, St. Casimir garden and Salon Padre Jose (named after Margis).

 The building of Rosario Lithuanian club has been built around the era of First World War.
 It was acquired by Lithuanians in 1947.
 Most Lithuanians immigrated to Rosario (just like to other cities of South America) around the years 1925-1930, therefore, by 1947 the community was already established enough to have its own premises.